rcazzara/seldovia/_people/Leonhardt_Lillian_Lillie_Holm.md

 pole two nights and two days.
 The skiff had drifted away the first night.
 Although his body remained dry, at every high tide his feet hung in the water.
 When the water ebbed, his wet feet frosted until he could no longer feel them.
-The boat that found him didn’t see him at first, tied as he was like a bundle of rags to the trap pole.
+The boat that found him didnâ€™t see him at first, tied as he was like a bundle of rags to the trap pole.
 The fishermen made fast to an inside pole and Harry heard them talking on deck.
-His tongue was so swollen with thirst he couldn’t cry out.
+His tongue was so swollen with thirst he couldnâ€™t cry out.
 Finally he made some weak sounds that attracted their attention.
 He was tough and survived the ordeal, but his frosted, brine-soaked feet never healed.
 Every winter they swelled and the toes split open, and he was lame for